tomsoutherland/vbm.py/README.md

 to the VM when it is booted.
 It then launches 'socat' and connects to the serial port PIPE for console communications.

+The program also includes support for running an "unbound" server to provide a DNS server to the NAT network(s).

 INSTALL

 The program is a single python script with an additional configuration file.